See how she leans her cheek upon her hand. O, that I were a glove upon that hand That I might touch that cheek!

 Founded by a Nguyen lord in 1595, the city thrived as a trading port in times of war.
 Foreign colonies began to shape, as traders left behind their representatives, with dominating Japanese and Chinese’s presence.
 In the 18th century, when the French put their hands on trading rights, Da Nang (the nearby city) became the hot spot, leaving Hoi An underdeveloped and a virgin to modernisation for 200 years.
 A fantastic example of what we win, when we lose.

-Walking into the yellow Old Town of Hoi An is like stepping inside a wardrobe which is, in fact, a gateway to Narnia.
+Walking into the yellow Old Town of Hoi An is like stepping inside a wardrobe which might as well be a gateway to Narnia.
 At night, colourful lanterns twinkle through the darkness and add to the enchanting aura of this place.
 While you can find numerous listicles with the must-sees of the city, none of them mentions one place I found particularly interesting—the cemetery.
 No, this is not my dark-twisted humour.

 Because Vietnamese believe that there is a parallel life after death, their cemeteries are more than just a field of mushroom-like gravestones.
 They are homes for those in the other dimension.
 Far from creepy, the cemetery of Hoi An intrigues with its architectural design as a sheet of peaceful haze lingers upon it.